Cyber-Haze/Azure-VM-Creation-and-Network-Protocols/README.md

 - Ensure to Select the OS disk Image for Windows 10 22h2 with a minimum of 2vcpu & 8Gb of Memory.
 - Set username and password (Take note of this, needed to log into VM)

-<h2>Step 2: Monitor ICMP Traffic </h2>

 <p>
 <img width="384" height="95" alt="Screenshot 2025-08-19 010242" src="https://github.com/user-attachments/assets/0705c7c0-e3c3-4a71-9036-59978b9a4b77" />

-- Ensure you confirm this licensing prompt or else you won't be able to move forward.
+- Ensure you confirm this licensing prompt or else you won't be able to move forward.(only for windows Vm's)
 </p>
 <br />